Statistical formulation of Onsager-Machlup variational principle: Summary and Discussion

-\textit{Summary and Discussion.--} In this Letter, we have proposed a statistical formulation of OMVP (SOMVP) as shown in Eqs.~(\ref{QX}) and (\ref{DifA}).
+In this paper, we have proposed a statistical formulation of OMVP (SOMVP) as shown in Eqs.~(\ref{QX}) and (\ref{DifA}).
 Using this method, one can systematically obtain the cumulants of any stochastic observable.
-We showed that SOMVP reproduces the established results for Brownian particles in thermal equilibrium [see Eqs.~(\ref{XiXj})] and in out-of-equilibrium cases such as with an applied shear flow [see Eqs.~(\ref{QXinShear})].
-SOMVP can be used to other stochastic systems that cannot be described by trivial governing equations due to the complicated geometry of the problem.
+SOMVP reproduces the established results for Brownian particles in thermal equilibrium [see Eqs.~(\ref{XiXj})] and in an out-of-equilibrium case such as with an applied shear flow [see Eqs.~(\ref{QXinShear})].
+SOMVP can be applied for other stochastic systems that cannot be described by trivial governing equations due to complicated geometries of the problem.

-The other advantage of SOMVP is that we can reuse the Rayleighian considered for different soft matter systems~\cite{DoiBook}, such as polymers~\cite{Doi21}, liquid crystals~\cite{Man17}, membranes surrounded by a bulk fluid~\cite{Fournier15,Okamoto16}.
+The other advantage of SOMVP is that we can reuse the Rayleighian considered for different soft matter~\cite{DoiBook}, such as polymers~\cite{Doi21}, liquid crystals~\cite{Doi11}, membranes surrounded by bulk fluids~\cite{Fournier15,Okamoto16}.
 Moreover, various boundary conditions can be systematically taken into account in SOMVP by using Lagrange multipliers.
-On the other hand, one limitation of the current SOMVP is that it cannot deal with active non-thermal fluctuations.
-To include non-equilibrium fluctuations, a further generalization of SOMVP is required.
+On the other hand, one limitation of the present SOMVP is that it cannot deal with active non-thermal fluctuations.
+To include non-equilibrium fluctuations, a further extension of SOMVP is required.

+Similar to the OM integral, Feynman-Kac formalism~\cite{Kac49,Wang18} and Martin-Siggia-Rose-Janssen-de Dominicis (MSRJD) formalism~\cite{MSR73,Janssen76,Dominicis78,Okamoto22} also allow us to describe stochastic dynamics via a path integral method.
+Although the basic concept is common in these formulations, the problems for which these methods can be applied are very different.
+The OM integral is particularly suitable for soft matter because the dissipation can be naturally taken into account in the Rayleighian to make use of the path integral method.

-In this work, we have applied our new formulation to an externally driven non-equilibrium system under a shear flow.
-The method of SOMVP can also be used for internally driven active systems in which additional work $W$ is generated by an active element owing to energy input or chemical reactions.
-In this case, the Rayleighian is extended to $R=\Phi+\dot F+\dot W+C$, which includes the power of active work $\dot W$~\cite{Wang21}.
-Following a similar procedure, one can systematically discuss the statistical properties of active systems, such as the diffusion constant of internally driven objects.
+In this work, we have applied our formulation to an externally driven non-equilibrium system under a shear flow.
+The method of SOMVP can also be used for internally driven active systems in which additional work $W$ is generated by active elements owing to the energy input or chemical reactions.
+In this case, the Rayleighian is extended as $R=\Phi+\dot F+\dot W+C$ including the power of active work $\dot W$~\cite{Wang21}.
+Following a similar procedure, one can systematically discuss statistical properties of active systems, such as the diffusion constant of internally driven objects.